abogoyavlensky/slim/README.md

 ## Overview

-`slim` is an intentionally minimal build tool for Clojure projects that emphasizes simplicity and minimal configuration.
-It helps you build uberjars with zero ceremony and minimal setup.
+`slim` is a minimal build tool for Clojure projects that emphasizes simplicity and minimal configuration.
+It can help you build uberjar for Clojure application, or build and deploy jar for a Clojure library with zero ceremony.
 It's quite opinionated and does not aim to be a general-purpose build tool.

 ## Features